Redirects when moving shop

 There are two main reasons to set up redirects:

-- Ease of use - visitors from old links won't get a 404 error page
+- User experience — visitors coming from old links won’t see a 404 error page

-- SEO - you retain the link juice (SEO value) from inbound links to your old shop
+- SEO — you preserve the “link juice” (SEO value) from inbound links to your old store

 Prioritize your redirects

-In an ideal world, you would create a redirect for all your old URLs.
-But if time is short, we recommend focusing on:
+In an ideal world, you’d create a redirect for all your old URLs.
+But if time is limited, we recommend focusing on:

-- The front page - especially if it has an unusual URL (e.g.
+- The homepage — especially if it has an unusual URL (e.g., /shop/frontpage.html)

 - Your 10–20 most important products